 Starting on July 1, 2019, we begin collections at 6 a.m. instead of 7 a.m.
 Please place your trash and recycling out no later than 6 a.m. on your scheduled day.

 HOW TO DISPOSE OF TRASH AND RECYCLING

-- Place recycling on the curb in a City-issued, large 64 gallon recycling cart or thick clear plastic bag that is 15-30 gallons in size.
+- Place recycling on the curb in a City-issued, recycling cart.
 Contact BOS:311 to request a new recycling cart, but keep in mind they are not available until March.

-- Do not use small plastic and paper bags from market or convenience stores for trash or recycling.
+- Do not use small plastic and paper bags from market or convenience stores for trash or recycling on your curb.

 You can place trash and recycling out as early as 5 p.m. on the night before your collection day, but we urge you to place your trash out in the morning.
 This reduces spillage and scavenging.